Lean Body Mass guide

 • Lean body mass includes muscle, bone, organs, and water.

-• The estimate can be useful beside body fat percentage, but it is still formula-based.
+• The estimate can be useful beside body fat percentage, protein, or TDEE planning, but it is still formula-based and not a personalized plan.

 Common mistakes to avoid